khushaal-nandwani/RadioheadColdplay/README.md

 This repo provides the code required to produce the final paper comparing the danceability of coldplay compared with radiohead over time.

 ## LLM Usage
-No LLM was used to product any part of this paper.
+LLM was used in the certain parts and its usage has been documented [here](/other/llm_usage..txt)

 ## File Structure